 There's no shortage of waterfalls in the Olympic National Parks.
 Waterfalls are a photogrpahers delight, but when you tuck those waterfalls into a rainforest, magic happens.
 After lunch we will once again focus on post processing techniques prior to dinner.
 We will then head back out for our sunset location.

 Today will be spent with our friends at Puget Sound Express for a full day of whale watching and wildlife photogrpahy.
-We will spend 4 hours on the water looking for whales.
-We'll enjoy two hours at the Port of Friday Harbor in the San Juan Islands for lunch.
-We will then head back out to sea for another 3 hours of whale and wildlife photography.
+We will spend 4 hours on the water searching for whales as we make our way to the Port of Friday Harbor in the San Juan Islands.
+We'll break for lunch on the island then head back out to sea for another 3 hours of whale and wildlife photography.

 Sunrise will be captured at Hurricane Ridge.
 This 360 degree view includes the Straight Of Juan De Fuca, Victoria Canada, and Mt.
 Olympus.
 Wildflowers are in abundance and will provide opportunties for macro photography.
 After lunch we will head to Sequim, and capture the beauty of the lavender fields, which rival what you might find in Provence, France.
-We will end our workshop after our final dinner and sunset location.
+We will end our day after our final dinner and sunset location together.